zeroc-ice/ice/distribution/src/windows/docs/main/README.txt

 Setting up Visual Studio 2008 to build Ice applications in C++
 ======================================================================

-If you do not want to use the Ice Visual Studio Extenstion then before you can use Ice in your C++ applications, you first need to configure Visual Studio with the locations of the Ice header files, libraries, and executables.
+This section describes how to configure Visual Studio for building Ice applications in C++ without using the Ice Visual Studio Extension.
+These steps involve adding the locations of the Ice header files, libraries, and executables to Visual Studio's configuration.

 - In the IDE, choose Tools->Options->Projects and Solutions->VC++ Directories